 This page contains information about the Foundational Level Mathematics (FLM) teacher credential program at California State University Fullerton.
 The program aims to prepare middle school and early high school teachers of mathematics.
 Please read through the resources here before contacting us with questions about the program.
-For more information, contact the FLM program coordinator (from August 2016), Patrice Waller (firstname.lastname@example.org).
+For more information, contact the FLM program coordinator, Dr. Patrice Waller (firstname.lastname@example.org).

 2. What are the pre-requisites needed in order to be considered for admission to the FLM program?
 If you've not done so, please attend an Overview (see above) to learn about the Single Subject Credential Program and its pre-requisites.
 For all credential areas, you must complete 4 pre-requisite courses (EDSC 310, 320, 330, 340).
 It is also encouraged that you complete the educational technology course (EDSC 304) and the teaching English learners course (EDSC 410) before starting the program to reduce your course load once in the program.
 Note that there are additional two pre-requisite courses (EDSC 400 and 410) if you intend to start in the Professional Track (see below).